Rachie

-Rachie, frequently sung to the hymn I Bob Un Sydd Ffyddlon, is a Welsh hymn tune.
+Rachie, frequently sung to the hymn I Bob Un Sydd Ffyddlon (English: "To All Who Are Faithful"), is a Welsh hymn tune.
 The music was composed by Caradog Roberts, with lyrics by Henry Lloyd, who is better known by his bardic name Ap Hefin.
 The lyrics are a call to battle, as can be seen with the English translation.

 Composer

-The composer of the hymn tune was Dr Caradog Roberts (born in Rhosllannerchrugog, near Wrexham; 1878–1935) and the tune was named after Rachel Williams (married name Rachel Jenkins) of Resolven, near Neath.
-"Rachie" was composed in the first world war, and Roberts says that "The committee of the Resolven Music Festival requested me to write a new tune for the festival.
-I went at it straight away and wrote two tunes the same morning.
-I rejected tune No.1 and sent No.2.
-The following year the same committee sent me a similar request for a new tune and said how much they had enjoyed the tune I had sent them the previous year...
-I was extremely busy then and had no time to compose, so I looked up some old mss. [manuscripts] of mine and found "Rachie", the tune I had rejected the previous year.
-I sent it simply to oblige the friends at Resolven.
-"Rachie", notwithstanding the fact that it had been turned down by me, turned out to be the most popular of my tunes.
-It is named after the daughter – then a child – of the pastor of the Congregational Church at Resolven and is pronounced ‘Ray-chee’, which is short for ‘Rachel’."
+The composer of the tune was Dr Caradog Roberts (1878–1935) who was born in Rhosllanerchrugog, near Wrexham.
+The tune was named after Rachel Williams, nee Jenkins, of Resolven, near Neath.
+Composed during the First World War, Roberts said of his tune:

 Name

-The name of the tune derives from a visit in 1918 by Caradog Roberts to the Jerusalem Chapel in Resolven.
-This visit was to conduct a Cymanfa Ganu (a Welsh hymn singing festival) in a large chapel that seated 970 people.
-Caradog Roberts stayed with the minister of the chapel for that event.

-The minister of the Jerusalem chapel was Parchedig (Rev) Robert Enoch Williams (often known as Rev. R.E.
-Williams), and minister of that chapel from 1902 to 1934.
-His daughter was popularly known as Rachie, although christened Rachel. ("Rachie" was pronounced by the family as "Ray-chee" and not as "Ratch-ee" which sometimes now occurs).
+The name of the tune derives from a visit, on 7 April 1918, by Caradog Roberts to Resolven, to conduct a Cymanfa Ganu (a Welsh hymn singing festival) at the Jerusalem Chapel, which could seat 970 people.
+Roberts was hosted by the minister of the chapel, Reverend Robert Enoch Williams, whose tenure at the chapel extended from 1902 to 1934.
+His daughter was popularly known as Rachie, although christened Rachel.
+At the time "Rachie" was pronounced by the family as "Ray-chee" and not as "Ratch-ee" which sometimes now occurs.

-Dr Caradog Roberts introduced his new tune to the Cymanfa Ganu in Jerusalem Chapel (7 April 1918).
-Subsequently, he wrote to the Rev R.E.
-Williams and asked if he could name the tune after the minister’s 12-year-old daughter Rachie.
+Dr Caradog Roberts introduced his new tune to the Cymanfa Ganu in Jerusalem Chapel.
+Subsequently, he wrote to the Reverend Williams and asked if he could name the tune after the minister’s 12-year-old daughter Rachie.
 Her father agreed.
-However, this new tune had a surprising origin.
-Dr Caradog Roberts wrote the above honest account about his hymn tune "Rachie" taken from a booklet of cuttings kept by Rachel Jenkins (Rachie) and now owned by her family.